GetoXs/GnuTLS-GMP-Nettle-for-iOS/README.md

 Please read all this readme before you start.

 Result files will be in created lib/ and include/ directories for i386 and armv7 architectures.
-To use the libraries, include the library from lib/ directory and headers from include/.
+To use those libraries, include the library from lib/ directory and headers from include/.

 If you have any problem don't hesitate to contact to me.

 ####Note for GnuTLS 3.2.* version:####
-I couldn't compile 3.2.* version (tested 3.2.8) of GnuTLS becouse (I think) it's need special pkg-config binaries to find Nettle library.
+I couldn't compile 3.2.* version (tested 3.2.8) of GnuTLS because (I think) it needs special pkg-config binaries to find Nettle library.

 ####License:####